Enhancing multimodal cooperation via sample-level modality valuation: Method

-This quantity measures how much modality $x^i$ increases the benefits of its predecessors in $\pi$ when it joins them.
-We can now calculate the contribution of $x^i$, where the average marginal contribution is taken over all permutations of $N$.
-Then, given a multi-modal model with $n!$ permutation, the contribution of modality $x^i \in N$ is denoted by $\phi^i$ and is given by:
+This quantity measures how much modality $i$ increases the benefits of its predecessors in $\pi$ when it joins the permutation $\pi$.
+Since different combinations of modalities could have different results, we should consider all possible permutations to fully evaluate uni-modal contribution.
+Then, given $\Pi_{N}$ with $n!$ permutations, the \textit{final contribution} of modality $i$ is denoted by $\phi^i$ and is given by:

-It should be noted that when considering all permutations, the sum of uni-modal contribution $\phi^i$ is in fact the benefit of multi-modal prediction with all modalities as the input.
-Hence, for the normal multi-modal model with all modalities as the input, when the contribution of one modality increases, the contribution of other modalities would accordingly decrease.
-With the aid of this fine-grained modality valuation metric, we could reasonably observe the uni-modal contribution for each sample, preparing for improving multi-modal cooperation.
+It should be noted that when considering all possible permutations, the sum of all uni-modal contribution $\sum^n_{i=1}\phi^i$ is in fact the benefits of multimodal prediction with all modalities as the input.
+Hence, for the normal model with all modalities as the input, when the contribution of one modality increases, the contribution of other modalities would accordingly decrease.
+With this sample-level modality valuation metric, we could reasonably observe the uni-modal contribution for each sample.